VisualCableCollective/Horizon-Launcher/README.md

 Here is a good tutorial on how to contribute to projects: https://github.com/firstcontributions/first-contributions <br>

+## Packages used in this project
+- TailwindCSS: CSS Framework
+- react-icons: Icon library

 ## Branches

 This repository currently has 1 branch: